HeapsIO/heaps-doc/Resource-Management.md

 ## Live update

-> Note: This section is a draft to provide at least some documentation.

 Heaps supports a live update system which can be enabled by compiling application with `-debug` flag or manually setting `hxd.res.Resource.LIVE_UPDATE` to `true`.
 Additionally, this is supported only when using `LocalFileSystem` (see above).
 Currently there are only two resource types that have built-in live update: `Image` and `Sound`.